Sophula/ansible/Task4_Docker/README.md

   EXTRA 3.1.1.
 For creating docker image use clear basic images (ubuntu, centos, alpine, etc.)

   3.2.
-Add an environment variable "DEVOPS=<username> to your docker image
+Add an environment variable "DEVOPS=<username>" to your docker image
   - *Environment variable could be added in Dockerfile as well*

   ![env_devops](https://user-images.githubusercontent.com/85607071/157212743-52c1306e-66b4-47a5-8772-a030eae58176.png)